HanadaLee/openresty/patches/README.md

 Similar to if and elif, but does not contain any conditional expressions, it is always true.
 If this directive is not preceded by an if/elif directive, or the result of the leading if/elif directive is true, it will not take effect.

-> Please note that this directive will create a new location just like if, please refer to https://web.archive.org/web/20231227223503/https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/
+> This directive will create a new location just like if, please refer to [if is evil](https://web.archive.org/web/20231227223503/https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/)

-## Extensions of ngx_http_gunzip_module
+## ngx_http_gunzip_module

 This is a simple patch modifying the NGINX gunzip filter module to force inflate compressed responses.
 This is desirable in the context of an upstream source that sends responses gzipped.
 Please read the "other comments" section to understand this will decompress all content, so you want to specify its use as specific as possible to avoid decompressing content that you otherwise would want left untouched.